cau1k/codex-prompts/spec:implement-next.md

 2.5.
 If a user provided an argument for a task, please implement that argument and nothing else:

 - "$ARGUMENTS"
+- The user provided "$2" as additional context.
+Please adhere to their instructions, guidance, or terms.

 3. If a phase is in progress, focus on the first incomplete bullet point in that phase.